Now half-price - was $12.50

-A super-soft, fine 5 - 6 cm sponge ideal for applying and removing makeup, and gentle enough for your baby's face and body.
+A super-soft, fine 6 - 7 cm natural face sponge ideal for applying and removing makeup, and more than gentle enough for a baby sponge.
 100% natural, with no impregnated chemicals, sea sponges are a popular gift for new born babies among native Pohnpeins, who often use sponges for massaging babies with coconut oil.
 They are also great for art projects.

 To apply liquid foundation simply wet the sponge with water, squeeze out excess water, and use to apply foundation.
 To remove makeup simply wet sponge, add a little facial cleanser if desired, and wipe gently.
 Cosmetic sponges can be cut if desired to get a flat surface.

 These natural sponges are the only truly ecologically farmed sea sponges in the world.
 They are grown on organic farms in Pohnpei, Micronesia by local farmers.
 The sponge farming does not deplete wild sponge populations or damage coral reefs.

 The sponge comes individually packaged in a raw silk gift bag hand-woven by members of the Cambodian Handicraft Association for landmine and polio disabled, making it an ideal, thoughtful gift for a friend.

 - Sustainably grown rather than harvested from wild stocks.
 Sponges are grown from small cuttings taken from cultured broodstock sponges in the crystal clear waters of Micronesia.
 Cuttings are attached to floating lines and left to grow for around 2 years before harvesting.
 No chemicals are used in the farming process.